Welcome to WebmasterWorld Guest from 220.127.116.11

 I am a bit confused.
 If old site is radioactive with "large unhealthy backlink history", why would you want to associate your new clean site with that radioactive history?

 ...since it's likely that your old index page is tainted too, you couldn't selectively 301 untainted pages.

-I have tried the disavow process, however, there are too many URLs to dig through in a reasonable amount of time.
-Reaching out to webmasters to remove links is practically non-existent for the sample I attempted.
 When we are talking over 50,000+ backlinks in Google, it's also very difficult to label which ones you think are bad links.
 Google doesn't tell you which links are bad, so therefore, making assumptions leaves room for error.

 For a resolution, I did receive a recommendation of noindexing the entire site and adding links to related content with rel='nofollow'.
 Basically, a message tells the customer we have re-branded allowing them the option to go to the corresponding page.
 Since we can't force the 301s, this seems to make the most sense.